Planet

 What is an Interpol Red Notice, and how does it affect me in the UAE?

-An Interpol Red Notice is a global request to arrest someone.
-In the UAE, it can mean you could be arrested and detained.
-Knowing what it means is key to handling the situation well.
+An Interpol Red Notice is a global request to detain someone pending extradition for criminal proceedings.
+In the UAE, it can mean you could be detained and surrendered to the requesting country based on a criminal offence.

 Can an Interpol Red Notice be appealed in the UAE?